The Oath (1976 TV series)

-The Oath is a short lived 1976 American TV anthology series.
+The Oath is an American TV anthology series.
 It consisted of two films, 33 Hours in the Life of God and Sad and Lonely Sundays.
 The series did not proceed but the two episodes aired as stand alone movies.

 33 Hours in the Life of God

 33 Hours in the Life of God is a 1976 American TV movie.
 It was directed by Glenn Jordan.

 It screened alongside Sad and Lonely Sundays.

 Plot

 33 hours in the life of a top surgeon.